 After blue, green was identified as the second most attractive eye color Green and Amber are both listed as uncommon eye colors, making them a popular colored contact lens choice, along with grey.
 Other rare eye colors, such as violet and pink, occur occasionally in nature, but only among those born with albinism.
 But, thanks to advanced technology, those are shades you can choose to explore temporarily with colored contact lenses!
 As you explore our collection, you will see the options are virtually endless!

-Which lenses should I use for video calls?
+Which contact lenses are best for video calls?

 Why do you need my prescription in order to send my color contact lenses?